 Will Counseling Work For Me?

+Will Counseling Work For Me?
 Will beekeeping?
-Will homeopathic remedies?
-Will fixing your own transmission?
-Will doing the same thing over and over again work for you?
+Homeopathic remedies?
+Fixing your own transmission?
+Doing the same thing over and over again work for you?
 I dunno.

 You are unique.
 Going to a professional counselor might not work for you, but there are some very compelling reasons to give it a try.
 The better question might be, “Will you work at counseling?”